statping/statping/README.md

 <br><br><br><br>

 ## Docker Compose with Automatic SSL
-You can automatically start a Statping server with automatic SSL encryption using this docker-compose file.
+You can automatically start a Statping server with automatic SSL encryption using [this docker-compose file](https://github.com/statping/statping/wiki/Docker#full-docker-compose-with-automatic-ssl).
+Name it `docker-compose-ssl.yml`.
 First point your domain's DNS to the Statping server, and then run this docker-compose command with DOMAIN and EMAIL.
 Email is for letsencrypt services.
 ```bash
 LETSENCRYPT_HOST=mydomain.com \
     LETSENCRYPT_EMAIL=info@mydomain.com \